Haoose/Hell-is-Us-Languages-for-Demo/README.md

 # Hell is Us: Languages for Demo
 Translation of subtitles and interface into all languages.
 Only for Demo!
+French, Italian, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Russian

 # Install:
 Copy file pakchunk2-Windows.pak to: